mikkokotila/learning-deep-learning/ASSIGNEMENTS.md

 Now I will share with you one very cool thing about Python.
 Once you save your function in a file and save it with .py ending, you can import it just like you would import a package you have installed.
 This is very useful, as it means we can easily create our own packages.

-Now go ahead and do that with your newly commented code, and make sure that you can import it and that it works ok.
+Go ahead and do that with your newly commented code, and make sure that you can import it and that it works ok.

 ### Assignment 8 - Putting everything we've learn together in to one reusable solution.